winniebahati/LLM-for-threat-validation-RR/README.md

      |
      |--- documentation/                   Contains the scenario description for each experiement, and the list of threats adopted from each scenario.
      |
-     |--- src/                             Contains the python notebook with a step-by-step analysis of the data obtained from participants.
-We did not provide the actual data used in analysis, however, the data format follows the same columns contained in the excel files uploaded in the "Data folder" in this repository.
+     |--- src/                             WIll contain the python files used to analyse and report the results